 - Bring to the boil and simmer on a low heat for 10-15 minutes

 - Taste and adjust seasoning as necessary (more date syrup for sweetness, more vinegar for sourness, more salt + pepper etc)

-Sandwich tofu burgers between burger buns.
-Add salad and plenty of the sauce
+- Place the burgers in burger buns.
+Add salad and plenty of sauce